 This configuration requires a bigger motor because the motor is the only direct source to drive wheels.
 This has made it hard for the automotive industry to mount the system in compact cars.
 However, Nissan has cracked the code and learned how to minimize and reduce weight, develop more responsive motor control methods and optimize energy management.
 As a result, e-POWER uses a smaller battery than the LEAF, but delivers the same

 The e-Power framework’s gas motor powers the vehicle by implication, through a generator.
 Vitality from the generator controls an electric engine, which moves the car.
-A little battery was utilized to store supplemental force, and it might be used during times of spirited driving.
+A little battery was utilized to store supplemental force and might be used during spirited driving.